A Guide to Recovery Nutrition for Youth Athletes

 Head over to our blog post on hydration to find out more on how to stay well hydrated.

-To help and add convenience, PRO-TEEN is a perfect recovery drink or meal replacement that athletes can enjoy after intense exercise when good quality whole foods aren’t available - a great alternative to skipping meals after training.
+To help and add convenience, PRO-TEEN and NUTRI-TEEN Shakes are the perfect recovery drink or meal replacement that athletes can enjoy after intense exercise when good quality whole foods aren’t available - a great alternative to skipping meals after training.

 - Jeukendrup, A. (2012) Sports nutrition.
 Maidenhead: Meyer & Meyer Sport.